pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/multi-one-to-many.md

 ## Observations & Comments

- * __Multiple Join Fields.__ To join two or more fields in a [$lookup stage](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#join-conditions-and-uncorrelated-sub-queries), you must use a `let` parameter rather than specifying the `localField` and `foreignField` parameters used in a single field join.
+ * __Multiple Join Fields.__ To perform a join of two or more fields between the two collections, you need to use a [let](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#join-conditions-and-uncorrelated-sub-queries) parameter rather than specifying the `localField` and `foreignField` parameters used in a single field join.
 With a `let` parameter, you bind multiple fields from the first collection into variables ready to be used in the joining process.
 You use an embedded `pipeline` inside the `$lookup` stage to match the _bind_ variables with fields in the second collection's records.
 In this instance, the`$expr` operator's comparison can leverage an index because only equality matches are employed.

  * __Reducing Array Content.__ The presence of an embedded pipeline in the `$lookup` stage provides an opportunity to filter out three unwanted fields brought in from the second collection.
 Instead, you could use an `$unset` stage later in the top-level pipeline to project out these unwanted array elements.
 If you need to perform more complex array content filtering rules, you can use the approach described in section "_2.
 Avoid Unwinding & Regrouping Documents Just To Process Array Elements_" of the chapter [Pipeline Performance Considerations](../../guides/performance.md).